RhysFonville/rc/README.md

 #my_example_function
 ```

-And to close the it off, you end it with `#>`.
-This token is also used as a return statement.
-This means that all functions must return some value, no matter what.

-The value you wish to return goes immediately after the `#>`.
+To return, use `#>`.
+The value to return goes immediately after this token.
+All functions must return some value, no matter what.
+Use a closing brace to end the function.
+There is no need to use an opening brace.

 An example function could look like:
 ```
 #my_example_function
     int a 2+3
     #> a
+}
 ```

 Calling a function is simple.
 You simply just write the function's name.
 ```
 #my_example_function
     int a 2+3
     #> a
+}

 #main
     my_example_function
     #> 0
+}
 ```

 As you can see, you must have a main function.